All Episodes

 You never heard anything more ridiculous.

-This is from the uh from the UK guardian.
+This is from the UK Guardian.

-Trees, shrubs, and other plants that make up mountainside forests are shifting to higher ground to escape the warming climate researchers have found.
+Trees, shrubs, and other plants that make up mountainside forests are shifting to higher ground to escape the warming climate, researchers have found.

-Uh you can see them.
+You can see them.

 If you go to the right place, you can actually see these things walking up the hills.